new-AF/simple-merge-class-names/README.md

 };
 ```

+## Argument Handling

+`mergeClassNames` accepts multiple arguments but filters out `null`, `undefined`, and empty strings (`""`), and the remaining values are either strings or are _implicitly converted_ to strings by the JavaScript engine.

+Finally the end string values are merged and separated by spaces.

 ## Production Considerations

 If you are considering this package for production, you might also want to look into `clsx` for more advanced features: [https://www.npmjs.com/package/clsx](https://www.npmjs.com/package/clsx)